BrianLusina/PythonSnips/pysnips/data_structures/stacks/bracket_validator/README.md

 For example, "{ [ ( ] ) }" should return False, even though each opener can be matched to a closer.

-We can do this in O(n)O(n) time and space.
+We can do this in O(n) time and space.
 One iteration is all we need!

 ## Breakdown
 We can use a greedy ↴